 I specialize in working with aggression, addictions, trauma, and social anxiety.
-I use a variety of techniques including Modern Psychoanalysis, EMDR, Mindfulness Meditation, and Dialectical Behavior Therapy to help you make meaningful change in your life.
+I use a variety of techniques including Modern Psychoanalysis, EMDR, Mindfulness Meditation, and Dialectical Behavior Therapy to help you make meaningful changes in your life.

 I’ve been where you are.
 I’m currently in recovery from a history of drug abuse and crippling social anxiety.
 Psychotherapy helped me to learn how to open up, be interested in myself, and build a life worth living.
 I consider it an honor to accompany you on this journey.